Jeans Mass and Length Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

-Assuming an isothermal sound speed cs and a uniform background density ρ, the dispersion relation takes the form
+For this Jeans mass and Jeans length calculator, the stability test can be written in terms of an isothermal sound speed cs and a uniform background density ρ.
+The dispersion relation takes the form

 ω2 = cs2 k2 -G ρ